Angelo Vincenzo Zani: Biography

 On 30 November 2013, Pope Francis confirmed Zani in his position as Secretary of the Congregation.
 On 16 July 2014, Francis appointed Zani to a five-year term as a consultant to the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life.

 As Secretary, he often served as spokesperson for the Congregation.
 For example, in May 2014 he acknowledged the Congregation was reviewing a complaint filed by author William Blatty against Georgetown University; in January 2018, he discussed the apostolic constitution Veritatis gaudium and its restructuring of theological education; and in May 2018, he discussed new norms for education in canon law with respect to marriage annulments.
 He also participated in international conferences, for example in Rwanda and Thailand.

 In a January 2018 speech in Calabria, he outlined some of the requirements of contemporary theological education: the need to avoid narrow conversations—"the theology of the little table"—and instead speak to human concerns by respecting "the anthropological perspective of faith".
 He said the times require a "differentiated catechesis, especially at the popular level"; the use of "a pastoral language in step with the times", and the courage to exercise its role in public debates to "arouse renewed social vigor".

 On 26 September 2022, he was named archivist and librarian of the Holy Roman Church.

+Pope Francis appointed Archbishop Giovanni Cesare Pagazzi, until then Secretary of Dicastery of Culture and Education, as his successor.